-Primrose Hill School will ensure that it receives all police notifications of children who have been involved in domestic abuse incidents via Operation Encompass.
+Primrose Hill School will take relevant action on receipt of all police notifications of children who have been involved in domestic abuse incidents via Operation Encompass.

 The designated safeguarding lead will inform relevant staff of any notification and agree what support (if any) the pupil should receive from the school.